 Stories that integrate math enhance thinking and learning on so many fronts: they expand children’s problem solving skills, bring math into real-life situations, extend thinking, and expand vocabulary and literacy skills!
 Books that ask kids to think mathematically or to problem solve in new ways not only reinforce math and literacy skills, but also highlight creative problem solving!
 Give some of these great math reads a go:

 - One Grain of Rice by Demi is a great story to help your child understand the power of doubling, as well as a lesson in creative thinking.
 To drive the lesson even farther home, offer to double a single penny for a week and have your child predict how much money he will get at the end.
-Make it a paper exercise for a month, lest you find yourself short more money than you can probably spare (see http://math.rice.edu/~lanius/pro/rich.html to see the math)!
+Make it a paper exercise for a month, lest you find yourself short more money than you can probably spare (see the math here)!
 You can tie this notion in with the Free Rice website, where you child can answer math questions and collect bowls of rice for needy people.

 - Zero by Kathryn Otoshi (or any in this series!): Zero makes friends with the other numbers and ultimately figures out what she's really worth.
 Use it to talk with your child not only about the value of numbers and counting by tens, but also about the synergistic momentum that supporting one another and working together as a team generates.